Terms of Enrolment

 2.5.
 The School reserves the right to change the timing and/or content of any course and to substitute any tutor/lecturer at any time.

 3.1.
-Enrolment is subject to payment of a deposit as set out in the enrolment form.
-The deposit will be repaid if the School is unable to offer you a place on your chosen course or as set out in the Contract.
+Registration is subject to payment of an enrolment fee as set out in the enrolment form.
+The enrolment fee is non-refundable and will only be repaid if the School is unable to offer you a place on your chosen course or as set out in the contract.

 3.2.
-Following acceptance of your application by the School, you and the invoice addressee will be contractually bound to pay the full amount of the School’s fees (including all instalments) in the manner set out in the enrolment form.
-No refund will be made if you subsequently do not attend all or any part of the course (and the School is unable to reallocate your place) or if you fail any exam.
+Following acceptance of your application by the School as per 1.2, you will be issued with an invoice.
+You and the invoice addressee will be contractually bound to pay the full amount of the School’s fees (including all instalments) in the manner set out in the enrolment form.
+No refund will be made if you subsequently do not finish the course, or if you fail an exam.

 3.3.
-If you have elected to pay by instalments and subsequently do not attend, or cease to attend, the course, all outstanding instalments will become immediately payable.
+If you have elected to pay by instalments (open to eligible UK student only) and subsequently do not proceed or make sufficient progress with the online course, all outstanding instalments will become immediately payable.
 If you do not elect to pay by instalments, you and the invoice addressee will be deemed to have elected to pay the full amount of the School’s fees before the start of the course as set out in the enrolment form.
+This fee will be payable within 7 days of you starting the course.

 3.4.
 In the case of the diploma course, students are advised to take out insurance against personal accident or illness.